Xstar97/website/docs/manual/apps-and-services/my-apps-and-services.md

 sidebar_position: 1
 ---

-# Apps and Services That I currently run
+# My Apps and Services

 This list updates daily automatically using a custom n8n workflow that I crafted. :)